Photo: Panoramic views of the Stuart Range from Axis Peak

 Fees/Permits.
 A Northwest Forest Pass (which can be purchased at this trailhead) is required to park at the trailhead.
 An Enchantment Area Wilderness Permit is required if you intend to camp at Stuart Lake (but not for a day hike).
 Permit season for overnight trips to Stuart Lake is June 15 until October 15.
 The procedure for receiving a permit is occasionally tweaked.
 Check the Forest Service website or call the Leavenworth Ranger Office (509-548-6977) for details about how to reserve a permit or obtain a permit on the day of your trip.
 For parking at the trailhead, you’ll need a Northwest Forest Pass, which can be purchased at this trailhead.

-More info: Roger Gervin has a good information, maps, and lots of good pictures of the trip here.
+More info: Roger Gervin has information, maps, and many good pictures of the trip here.

-Trip Reporter and Dates: This post was first prepared by Matthew Tangeman in in August 22, 2013.
-Some of the information was added to on May 23, 2014
+Trip Reporter and Dates: This post was prepared by Matthew Tangeman on August 22, 2013.
+Additional information added in May 2014.

 Leave It Better than You Found It.
 This should be every user’s goal.
 Pick up trash left by others, pull noxious weeds along your route, throw branches over unwanted spur trails, etc.